David3Emmanuel/Snake-Game/README.md

 # Snake-Game
-A clone of the popular game Snake.
+A clone of the popular game Snake

+Navigate the grid with horizontal and vertical swipes

+By David Akpan Emmanuel